whamcloud/Online-Help/docs/Errors_Troubleshooting_12_0.md

 The following topics are discussed in this chapter:

 - <a href="#12.1">Unexpected file system events</a>
-- <a href="#12.2">Running Intel® Manager for Lustre* diagnostics</a>
+- <a href="#12.2">Running Manager for Lustre\* diagnostics</a>

 ## <a id="12.1"></a>Unexpected file system events

-This section discusses several unwanted file system events and how Intel® Manager for Lustre* software responds to them.
+This section discusses several unwanted file system events and how Manager for Lustre\* software responds to them.

 <table border="1">
     <thead>